 The metals from the spray cans can be recovered – the residual contents are used thermally.

 In the case of PU foam cans, the metals are sent for material recycling.
 A large part of the propellant gases and PU foam components can be recycled to the production of new PU foam cans.

 Lighters, among other things, and not removable products are incinerated.

 CFCs from refrigerating appliances are destroyed.

 IMPORTANT!
 Not in the residual waste!
-Special collection container for disposable gas lighters available free of charge at the recycling park or at SDK.
+Special collection container for disposable gas lighters available free of charge at the Resources Center or at SDK.